Institute for Global and International Studies

 Leon Fuerth and Amb.
 Tom Pickering discuss Anticipatory Governance

 Leon Fuerth and Ambassador Tom Pickering discussed aspects of Fuerth's recently released report entitled "Anticipatory Governance: Practical Upgrades; Equipping the Executive Branch to Cope with Increasing Speed and Complexity of Major Challenges."
-The video recording for this event is coming soon.
+View video recording here.

 Tibet Governance Project series launched with talk on language policy